AdamStelmaszczyk/gtsa/README.md

 Suggestions welcome on [Issues](https://github.com/AdamStelmaszczyk/gtsa/issues).
 [Pull requests](https://github.com/AdamStelmaszczyk/gtsa/pulls) too.

-I'm transferring 50$ to anybody who reports an actual bug.

 If you use code or ideas from this repository, please cite it as follows:

 ```